 Established in 1960, the Visiting Scholars and Artists Program makes important contributions to the intellectual life of Western Michigan University.
 This program provides funds for academic units to bring distinguished scholars and artists to campus.
 These visitors meet with faculty and students in their fields and address the community at large.
 Since the program began, it has supported over 600 visits by scholars and artists representing more than sixty-seven academic disciplines.

-The visiting scholars and artists program committee is seeking applications for the 2017-18 Program.
 Grant awards are announced during the academic year preceding the visit.
-Awards for scholars and artists will visit between September 2017 and April 2018 will be announced in May 2017.
+Awards for scholars and artists will visit between September 2021 and April 2022 will be announced in June 2022.
 Grants generally do not exceed $1,000.
 Larger grants only awarded to those applications that attract students and faculty members from more than one unit.

 Information needed FOR THE VISiTING SCHOLARS AND ARTIST PROGRAM

 - Application Form.
 Fill in all blanks.
 The signature of the department/unit chair/program director is required.